moltenform/vipercard/vipercard/doc/reference_04_commands.md

 ask {text} with {defaulttext}

 Displays a dialog box allowing the user to type in a response.
+The text typed will be assigned to the variable "it".
 If the user clicks Cancel, the result will be an empty string "".